carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-For vector types, TargetData.cpp::getTypeInfo() returns alignment that is equal to the type size.
+For vector types, DataLayout.cpp::getTypeInfo() returns alignment that is equal to the type size.
 It works but can be overly conservative as the alignment of specific vector types are target dependent.